zwilsoncc/docs/pages/docs/other/faq.md

 We recommend that you only do this for temporary files and use [now-storage](https://github.com/sergiodxa/now-storage) or another storage service for hosting those files indefinitely.

-## How Do You Protect Deployments against DDoS Attacks?
+## How do you protect deployments against DDoS attacks?

 Both our DNS and HTTP(s) load balancing services have sophisticated DDoS protections in place.

 Attacks come in very different forms and sizes.
 Therefore, we offer more advanced protection in the [enterprise](mailto:enterprise@zeit.co?subject=Advanced%20DDoS%20Protection) tiers.

-## How Do I Setup a Password for My ZEIT Account?
+## How do I set up a password for my ZEIT Account?

 ZEIT's login is serverless.
 You just need your email address and don't need to remember yet another password.

 For custom requirements, you can contact us at [enterprise@zeit.co](mailto:enterprise@zeit.co?subject=Advanced%20Authentication).

-## Does Now Offer Support for IPv6?
+## Does Now offer support for IPv6?

 We do not currently offer support for IPv6.

-## Does Now Block Outgoing Connections in Any Way?
+## Does Now block outgoing connections in any way?

 We block ports 25 and 587 on Now deployments to avoid spam.
 Any other port is available for use.

-## Can I Use a 3-D Secure credit card with ZEIT?
+## Can I Uue a 3-D secure credit card with ZEIT?

 We do not currently offer support for the 3-D Secure protocol.

-## Is Now GDPR Compliant?
+## Is Now GDPR compliant?

 We intend to be fully GDPR compliant.
 [Check out our privacy policy for more information](https://zeit.co/privacy).